My first review on the public beta iPadOS 13 focused on dark mode. This review will talk about everything else coming in iPadOS 13.

 Browsing In Safari

 I both love and hate the desktop browsing experience in Safari.
-I love it because now I can reply my messages on Facebook without getting a notification to download their messenger app!
+I love it because now I can reply to my messages on Facebook without getting a notification to download their messenger app!
 That feels good.
 It really does look and feel like browsing on a laptop!

 Downloading isn’t new to Safari though.
 I have been downloading documents in Safari for years now.
 I guess a dedicated download button is helpful.
 Struggling with locating my files after downloading though.
 I am starting to miss the old setup.